 1. Detailed Shopify Admin

-In the backend of your online store, you’ll find a whole range of reports and features that help you understand how your Shopify store is performing.
+In the backend of your Shopify store, you’ll find a whole range of reports and features that help you understand how your online store is performing.
 You can view the number of orders at a glance.
 You can find your best-performing product pages.
 And you can even watch a real-time view of your website visitors to see what stage in the funnel they’re in.
 Shopify is a comprehensive tool for an online retailer, allowing you to get an in-depth understanding of all of your online store’s details.

 2. Free Features